Oliver Holmes

 Atacms are considered long-range, although they do not have the range of a cruise or intercontinental ballistic missile.

-Why has the Biden administration changed position?
+Why has the Biden administration changed its position?

 Biden had previously refused to allow strikes inside Russia with Atacms because it was feared they would escalate the war, something the Russian president, Vladimir Putin, has promised will happen.
 “We’re trying to avoid world war three,” Biden has said.